Saint Library

 Epistle to the Philippians

-Polycarp writes to the church at Philippi, producing one of the earliest surviving Christian documents outside the New Testament — a letter saturated with scriptural quotation and urgent appeals to apostolic teaching against the heresies of the age.
+Polycarp writes to the church at Philippi — prompted in part by the recent execution of Ignatius of Antioch — producing one of the earliest surviving Christian documents outside the New Testament, dense with scriptural quotation and directed against the heresies of his age.

 154